 3. Research method

-In order to identify the relevant studies describing the relation between simulation and CE, focusing its practical adoption and application in either laboratories or real industrial contexts, a literature analysis has been conducted in both Scopus and Science Direct.
+In order to identify relevant studies describing both the relation between simulation and CE and its practical adoption in lab-scaled and industrial contexts, a literature analysis has been conducted in both Scopus® and Science Direct®.
 Looking at titles, abstracts and keywords, the terms “Circular Economy” and “Simulation” have been coupled with other terms like “application”, “industrial” or “laboratory”, by gathering 153 documents.
 In addition, no constraints on the publication year have been considered and only papers written in English have been evaluated.
 The review process has been carried out in three steps (collection, evaluation and analysis).
 Firstly, the assessment of abstracts reduced the initial set to 21 documents.
 Secondly, a full reading of these manuscripts allowed to consider a final set of 19 documents assessing the role of both digital technologies and simulation tools in supporting CE practices.
-Table 1 reports the three strings used to carry out the searches on Scopus and Science Direct databases, leading to 153 results, becoming 149 after redundancies removal among databases results.
+Table 1 reports the three strings used to carry out the searches on Scopus® and Science Direct® databases, leading to 153 results, becoming 149 after redundancies removal among results.

 Table 1 Searches by keywords and documents selection